sonic-net/SONiC/doc/mgmt/Management Framework.md

 	* Open API spec
 	* Industry standard CLI
 	* Config Validation
-* REST server, gNMI server, App module and Translib - all in Go
+* REST server, NETCONF server, gNMI server, App module and Translib - all in Go
 * Translation by using the Translib Library and application specific modules
 * Marshalling and unmarshalling using YGOT
 * Redis updated using CAS(Check-and-Set) trans.
 (No locking, No rollback)